solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Since Azure Database for MySQL is a PaaS offering, administrators are not responsible for the management of the updates on the operating system or the MySQL software.
+Also, administrators need to plan for database version upgrades.
+Cloud providers are continuously upgrading and improving their supported offerings.
+Older versions eventually fall into the unsupported status.

+![Read more icon] [Retired MySQL engine versions not supported in Azure Database for MySQL]

-However, it is important to be aware the upgrade process can be random and when being deployed, will stop the MySQL server workloads.
+![Warning][22] **Warning:** It is important to be aware the upgrade process can be random.
+During deployment, the MySQL server workloads will stop be processed on the server.
 Plan for these downtimes by rerouting the workloads to a read replica in the event the particular instance goes into maintenance mode.

-> **Note:** This style of failover architecture may require changes to
+> ![Note icon][Note] **Note:** This style of failover architecture may
-> the applications data layer to support this type of failover scenario.
+> require changes to the applications data layer to support this type of
-> If the read replica is maintained as a read replica and is not
+> failover scenario.
+If the read replica is maintained as a read replica
-> promoted, the application will only be able to read data and it may
+> and is not promoted, the application will only be able to read data
-> fail when any operation attempts to write information to the database.
+> and it may fail when any operation attempts to write information to
+> the database.

 The [planned maintenance notification] feature will inform resource owners up to 72 hours in advance of installation of an update or critical security patch.
 Database administrators may need to notify application users of planned and unplanned maintenance.

-> **Note:** Azure Database for MySQL maintenance notifications are
+> ![Note icon][Note] **Note:** Azure Database for MySQL maintenance
-> incredibly important.
-The database maintenance can take the database
+> notifications are incredibly important.
+The database maintenance can
-> and connected applications down for a short period of time.
+> take the database and connected applications down for a short period
+> of time.

 ## 10 / Summary

-This section aptly pointed out that platform as a service instances such as Azure Database for MySQL still have some downtime that must be taken into consideration.
-Because versions of MySQL will eventually run out of support, a plan should be developed to ensure that the possibliity of upgrades will not take applications offline.
+A solid BCDR plan is critical for every organization.
+The operation team should leverage strategies covered in this chapter to ensure business continuity.
+Downtime events are not only disaster events, but also include normal scheduled maintenance.
+This chapter pointed out that platform as a service instances such as Azure Database for MySQL still have some downtime that must be taken into consideration.
+Older versions of MySQL will trigger end-of-life (EOL) support.
+A plan should be developed to ensure that the possibility of upgrades will not take applications offline.
 Consider using read only replicas that will maintain the application availability during these downtimes.
 To support these types of architectures, the applications may need to be able to gracefully support the failover to read-only nodes when users attempt to perform write based activities.

 ### Checklist